Lance Lucido: Career

 He has been a part of several TV shows, such as Alice Bungisngis and her Wonder Walis, Goin' Bulilit, Wansapanataym, Juan dela Cruz, Apoy Sa Dagat, and Kahit Konting Pagtingin.
 He also appeared in various TV commercials, and endorsers such as the Joy (powered with Safeguard), Mister Donut, Pizza Hut, Eden Cheese commercial, Red Ribbon, Cynos Inside Haircare, Sun Life Financial, Beryls Chocolate (Malaysia Only), Betadine Antiseptic, Cignal Digital TV, and Boardwalk (Direct Selling Brand).

+Basketball career

+He represents National University as part of the NU Bulldogs basketball program.
+In Star Magic All-Star Games 2026 suited up for the Red Team in the Mixed Junior Basketball Division at the SM Mall of Asia Arena, finishing as the 1st Runner Up.